Royals to start Angel Zerpa on Thursday - NewsBreak

 Royals to start Angel Zerpa on Thursday

+The 22-year old lefty becomes the latest Royals rookie to make his debut.
 Royals manager Mike Matheny announced that the club will call up and start left-hander Angel Zerpa on Thursday against the Indians.
 Zerpa, who turned 22 years old on Monday, has had a meteoric rise through the minors this year.
 He began the year in High-A Quad Cities, making eight starts, before being promoted to Double-A to make 13 starts for Northwest Arkansas.
 He even pitched 1 1⁄3 innings for Triple-A Omaha last weekend before getting the call to the big leagues.
-Overall he has a 4.58 ERA with 108 strikeouts and 28 walks in 88 1⁄3 innings pitched.www.royalsreview.com
+Overall he has a 4.58 ERA with 108 strikeouts and 28 walks in 88 1⁄3 innings pitched.
+MLB Pipeline ranked Zerpa the #19 prospect in the system this year, writing: A natural strike-thrower, Zerpa can generate weak contact with his fastball, which now sits 94-96 — up significantly from previous years.
+He has a breaking ball that’s more of a slider shape, one that’s hard and lands sharply, and commands the pitch well.
+His mid-80s changeup has good drop and.www.yardbarker.com

 Comments / 0